surajk03/phase-1-kartikjain2001/Progress.md

 ## 17 / 09 / 2021
 * Learnt about traversing through all the nodes in a Linked List.
 * Inserting and Deleting nodes in Linked List.
+## 18 / 09 / 2021
+* Learnt about traversing through nodes in a linked list.
+* Read documentations on Open Source.
+* Read about the role of **Ah - Counter** and how to do well in their report.